 - When the Media Type is Data Channel, it need indicate the Data Channel Type (ADC or BDC):

-- When ADC is selected, it need indicate the ADC type (P2A, P2P, P2A2P), Application Binding Information, and if P2A ADC is selected, the party which this request is targeted.
+- When ADC is selected, it need indicate the ADC type (P2A, P2A2P), Application Binding Information, and if P2A ADC is selected, the party which this request is targeted, and MDC2 media endpoint address of the application layer.

 - When BDC is selected, it need indicate the party (the caller, or the callee) with which the BDC is used.

-Inputs, Optional: None.
+Inputs, Optional: Callback URI for receiving (implicitly subscribed) notification on data channel establishment from the NF service producer.

 Outputs, Required: Result indication and Session ID when the operation is successful.